flutter/plugins/CONTRIBUTING.md

 Plugins tests are run automatically on contributions using Cirrus CI.
 However, due to cost constraints, pull requests from non-committers may not run all the tests automatically.

+The plugins team prefers that unit tests are written using `setMockMethodCallHandler` rather than using mockito to mock out `MethodChannel`.
+For a list of the plugins that are still using the mockito testing style and need to be converted, see flutter/flutter#34284.
+If you are contributing tests to an existing plugin that uses mockito `MethodChannel`, consider converting them to `setMockMethodCallHandler` instead.

 Once you've gotten an LGTM from a project maintainer and once your PR has received the green light from all our automated testing, wait for one the package maintainers